 There are essentially two ways to enter the market.
 The first is to buy the coin using your money of choice, either early in its funding or down the track.
 Or by “mining” the coins using computation.
 Which is the system that allows for these decentralised proofs of transactions to occur in the network.
 Read more here

-After dabbling in cryptocurrency after the first wave (through purchase & mining) and missing out on the Ethereum bubble through the second wave.
+After dabbling in cryptocurrencies after the first wave (through purchase & mining) and missing out on the Ethereum bubble through the second wave.
 I decided that I could not afford to miss another opportunity like this.
-Through research into the market, I rediscovered old coins and many new tokens that were interesting and that could hold long-term potential.
+Through research into the market, I rediscovered old coins and many new tokens that are interesting and that could hold long-term potential.
 These will be a great starting point for you.
 This list is regularly updated and maintained based on changes.

-[Note: I am not a professional, so risk at your own merit]
+[Note: I am not a professional, so risk on your own merit]